nbursa/sentience-tokenize/README.md

 # Sentience tokenizer

-Tiny zero-dependency tokenizer for simple DSLs and config/query languages in Rust.
+Tiny **zero‑dependency** tokenizer for simple DSLs and config/query languages in Rust.
 Generic: drop it into parsers, rule engines, interpreters, or build tooling.
 Supports identifiers, numbers, strings, operators, and a small set of keywords.
+Clear spans, a streaming iterator, and a **zero‑copy** mode when you want pure speed.
 Designed for speed, clarity, and easy embedding.

 [![Crates.io](https://img.shields.io/crates/v/sentience-tokenize.svg)](https://crates.io/crates/sentience-tokenize)